 Are you self-employed with your own company?
 You can give yourself meal vouchers to maximise your income.
 And because, in your own company, you’re both employer and employee, you benefit twice from the tax advantage.

 All the practical arrangements are handled by one of the officially recognised issuing companies.
-Pluxee, Edenred and Monizze are currently the main providers in Belgium.
+Monizze, Pluxee and Edenred are currently the main providers in Belgium.
 They help you with the set-up and initial admin, such as drafting an individual meal voucher agreement for your company.
 After that, they send you a monthly invoice and credit the vouchers to your meal voucher account.

 Of course, the meal vouchers also need to appear on your monthly payslip.